bosagora/agora/doc/flash.md

 the Payer wallet's UI or kiosk display.
 When the Payer wishes to pay for the Invoice their wallet will need to use the `FlashControlAPI.payInvoice()` API.

-### FlashControlAPI.changeFees()

-This changes the fixed and proportional fees for the given channel ID.
-The Wallet may adjust these dynamically over time to either increase profits from fees, or to make that channel more attractive for other users to route their payments through.

 ## FlashListenerAPI interface

 This section describes how the Wallet should respond to messages received via